Banished/banishedproductions.org/_posts/shows/hybrids/0001-01-01-stmbstenderly.md

 [RhizomeDC](https://goo.gl/maps/6GjGhz3GjTn): 6950 Maple St NW, Washington, DC 20012

-Tickets are also available 30minutes before each performance at the door.
+Tickets may be made available 30 minutes before each performance at the door.

-, she took me back so tenderly, is presented as part of the 2016 Capital Fringe Festival, a
+, she took me back so tenderly, is presented as part of the 2016 Capital Fringe Festival, a program of the Washington, DC non-profit Capital Fringe